letsdodigital/coding-hands-on/dair/curriculum_imaging.md

   - Understand what constitutes "machine readable" data and what considerations clinicians must make to maximise this (LL4)

 # Session 2 - Basics of Images

-* Seminar content will include:

-* Workshop content will include:
-  * How to open and render **different types** of image data

 ## Seminar